Select Page

 2. Division of Germany

-After World War II, Germany was divided into four occupation zones controlled by the United States, Soviet Union, Britain, and France.
-Berlin, located deep within the Soviet zone, was also divided into four sectors, each controlled by one of the occupying powers.
+After World War II these zones had been divided among the four allies who occupied Germany namely United States, Soviet Union Britain and France.
+Berlin, situated far in the Soviet zone, was also partitioned into four areas each of which was administered by one of the four occupying partners.

-The Berlin Wall was erected in 1961 by the East German government to prevent mass emigration from East to West Germany.
-Thousands of East Germans were fleeing to the West in search of better economic opportunities and political freedom.
+The Berlin Wall was built in 1961 under the pretext of the government of East German to prevent its citizens from fleeing to West Germany.
+Huge numbers of east Germans were moving to west to looking for better economic prospects and civil liberties.

 3.2 Defiance and Escape Attempts